inj0h/dotfiles/readme.md

 # Mostly Emacs
-But also Bash, ripgrep, and some other stuff.
+But also some Bash stuff.
 I use these files to do most of my programming, usually on some Unix environment.

 Maybe Windows one day.